 Source: Vegan Cajun Breakfast Burritos

 One of the great things about burritos is that you can put anything in a wrap, and it’s done.
 These Vegan Cajun Breakfast Burritos by Bianca Scartabello have tofu, black beans, and veggies with lots of bold spices.
 Throw any of your leftovers in and it’s an easy and delicious breakfast you can eat with your hands!

 8. Savory Pancake Stack With Pine Nut Cream

 Take all your leftover veggies – yes, even the Brussels sprouts – and turn them into this Savory Pancake Stack with Pine Nut Cream by Josephine Watmore.
 Made with chickpea flour and topped with a luscious cream made of pine nuts and artichoke hearts, this will make your breakfast feel as special as … well, Christmas morning.

 Source: Spinach and Artichoke Soufflé

-If you’re wondering how this Spinach and Artichoke Soufflé by Jennifer Rose Rossano can take no time to make, the answer is use your leftover spinach artichoke dip from last night’s party.
+If you’re wondering how this Spinach and Artichoke Soufflé by Jennifer Rose Rossano can take no time to make, the answer is to use your leftover spinach artichoke dip from last night’s party.
 That’s the easy shortcut to sitting down to piping hot clouds of “cheesy” tofu and veggies that are enclosed in a tender, flaky crust.
 Want it even quicker?
 Use ready-made pie crusts as an additional shortcut.

 10. Vegan Breakfast Pizza